Big-data company Sumo Logic to consider IPO from 2015

-Nov 20 Sumo Logic is aiming to hire a chief financial officer next year with a view to going public in 2015, following its big-data competitors Splunk Inc and Tableau Software Inc to the stock market.
+Sumo Logic is aiming to hire a chief financial officer next year with a view to going public in 2015, following its big-data competitors Splunk Inc (SPLK.O) and Tableau Software Inc (DATA.N) to the stock market.

 The company expects revenue to grow tenfold this year after it won contracts to supply its cloud-based tools to crunch data on a massive scale.
 An initial public offering could follow, Chief Executive Vance Loiselle told Reuters.